dedlobe/mini_projects/R++project/readme.md

+# Summary
+The code is designed to read a file containing expressions written in a custom language called "R++" (Reverse Polish Notation with Python-like operators), and then convert these expressions into Python equivalents.
+The expressions in the file are used to calculate the values of two variables, x and y.

+# Explanation

  ### 1. rpp_to_python function:

 - This function takes two arguments: an R++ expression (expression) and the current value of ```x (x_value)```.
 It performs the following actions: